Feastio

 Baked Alaska on fire

-The Baked Alaska was as described, with the ice cream sandwiched between vanilla cake on the bottom and the toasted meringue on top.
+The Baked Alaska was as described, with the ice cream sandwiched between vanilla cake on the bottom and toasted meringue on top.
 It was as fun to look at as it was to eat.

 Cross section of Baked Alaska at Bern's Steak House in Tampa, FL